Heliwrenaid/android-tool/README.md

 # About the project

-SAT is a script created for unpack/repack image files (especially Generic System Images).It is available on Linux and Android devices.
+SAT is a script created for unpack/repack image files (especially Generic System Images).
+It is available on Linux and Android devices.
 The main aim of SAT is to make some steps simple and automatically.
 It also contains some features related to GSIs:

 - reduce size of system image file
 - convert system from AB architecture to A-only

 **Features for unpack/repack**
-* possible to provide custom names/directories for RAW_IMG, F_SPARSE_IMG, M_DIR
-* SPARSE_IMG is a base name for RAW_IMG and F_SPARSE_IMG
-* finding alternative names/dirs if busy (RAW_IMG and F_SPARSE_IMG)
-* can create new mount point directories if default/provided M_DIR is busy
-* each mounted RAW_IMGs informations are stored, so no need to specify M_DIRs
+* automatically creating names for output files/directories
 * prompt warning before overwriting files
-* script checks sense of used options eg. -a with -u
+* finding alternative names if file/directory exists
+* automatically creating and mounting mount points
-* unmount and remove all M_DIRs created by program and stored informations about it (-c option)
+* option for umount and delete all mount points created by SAT
 * colored UI
-* print list of mounted RAW_IMGs with corresponding M_DIRs (-ml option)
+* printing information of mounted files
+* many options for set names of output files, mount points, etc.
+* resizing file to minimum size
+* enlarge file in order to set a free space after mounting it
 * and many more ...

 # Requirements